 Illnesses common in the adult population are explored, especially as presented in the acute care setting.
 Emphasis is on identification, treatment, and/or resolution of acute and long term health problems.
 Health promotion and disease prevention as they apply to specific disease entities are also discussed.
 The influence of genetics, alternative or cultural health practices, and application of nursing care in the community are reviewed as they relate to specific illnesses as well as collaborative care with other health care professionals.
-(4-6-6) Prerequisites: NURS 3003, 3005, 3200 Co-requisites: 3630 This course requires a lab component.
+(4-6-6) Prerequisites: NURS 3003, NURS 3005, NURS 3200, and NURS 3130.
+Co-requisite: NURS 3100L This course requires a lab component.